 Q: Instead of making censorship "illegal", we can encode effective economic penalties that simply make it what?

 Quasi Turing-complete object models (i.e. Ethereum) already provide interesting means of making censorship costly outside the actual consensus mechanism.
 For instance, we prevent the Halting Problem and denial of service attacks by assigning a "gas" cost to each operation and limiting the amount of gas per block to ensure all programs terminate.
 Much Eth2 research is about both higher fault tolerance and stronger censorship resistance based on more complete threat models and cost analysis.
 Such research and implementation indicates why economic engineering is orders of magnitude more effective than legal lip-service.Higher Stakes¶

 In Understanding Ethereum we discussed how there are, for instance, no technical limits on what can be put in the

 field of an Ethereum transaction, though there are economic ones: it costs 68 units of gas per byte.
 This feature crops up over and over, and takes on new dimensions in a full Proof of Stake architecture.
 No behaviour is technically impossible, though we carefully encode what we define as malicious, and institute clear economic penalties.

 Bitcoin uses mathematics in the form of elliptic curve cryptography to route around the need for human regulation and thereby ensure some degree of censorship resistance.
 Ethereum does this too.
 However, Eth2 will use a different kind of mathematics - game theory - in addition to cryptography to ensure not just censorship resistance, but to prove objectively that censorship is asymmetrically expensive for those who would attempt it.

 We'll be using value created on a public network to secure that same public network.
-This is the kind of profound economic feedback loop which lays the foundation for what comes after the central bank of the internet; what Vinay Gupta called "Acts II and III".
+This is the kind of profound economic feedback loop which lays the foundation for what comes after the central bank of the internet; what we have called digital gardens in which time flows differently.